 Even though both of these systems might have a contact’s name and address in them, they do very different things.
 One tracks people and the other tracks money.
 You can bet that the programmers working on the CRM are not experts in money management and accounting.
 And the programmers who built the accounting system are not going to be great at helping you find and follow up with customers.

 But What About Duplicate Entries?

 Your CRM has the name and address of your clients and so does your accounting system.
 Your inventory system shows products you have on your shelves and your CRM shows those same products purchased by your customers.
 So there is definitely some overlap in the data housed in your various software systems.

 Wouldn’t it be smart to find a single system that can handle all three of these functions?
-Couldn’t a programmer build all this functionality into a one software program.
+Couldn’t a programmer build all this functionality into one software program?
 Or at a minimum, shouldn’t all these systems talk to each other so you don’t have to do double entry?

 But then why not just build integrations so all of your software talks to each other?
 That would eliminate duplicate entries – like when you have a name and address in two different systems.

 Integrating 2 (or more) Different Programs

 Since you have contact information in both programs, you should only have to type that in once…right?
 You should be able to type it in one system and it should automatically copy that information to the other systems.